Last updated 24 February 2021

 - If you will miss face-to-face teaching, let your department and supervisor know that you are self-isolating.

-What to do if your housemate develops Covid-19 symptoms
+What do I do if my housemate develops Covid-19 symptoms?

 Mental health and pastoral support